Example: men's doubles knockout (16 teams)

 This page is a visual reference for doubles knockouts on SixBagel.
 The draw below shows 16 teams (32 fictional players) with pre-filled scores — static only, not connected to the database.

 On a live tournament page, official monthly events include Tournament rules & scoring aligned with the bullets below.
 Any tournament with matches also shows Help: entering scores.
-Casual events may skip pool play; teams, draw slots, and score entry behave the same.
+Casual events may use different rules; teams, draw slots, and score entry behave the same.

 What the example draw shows